 Especially in courses where you don’t use the kind of supervision model that Gail does, you might spend some time in class demonstrating how to lead a reflective practice group.

 I was very pleased that Michael Lang participated in this program.
 He wrote the book – actually two books – on reflective practice.
 Here’s his website, with information about the books and lots of other resources.
 He made some interesting observations you might want to check out, starting at minute 43 of the video.

 Stone Soup Interviews.
 Faculty using Stone Soup assignments might encourage or require students to interview practitioners about how they handled particular challenging situations.
 Students might ask questions such as the ones listed above to probe the practitioners’ thinking in actual cases.
-Toby Guerin suggested that it can be useful to ask experienced practitioners about what they do differently than in the past.
+One colleague suggested that it can be useful to ask experienced practitioners about what they do differently than in the past.
 Students often will find that the practitioners aren’t conscious of all the decisions they made because some are so routine.
 The subjects may appreciate that the interview helps them reflect more carefully on things they take for granted.